Joe Jonas And Sophie Turner Get Married In Surprise Las Vegas Ceremony

 For those skeptical as to whether or not the wedding was the real deal, a source confirmed to People Magazine that the ceremony was legitimate, officially making all three Jonas Brothers married men.

 The 29-year-old musician and 23-year-old actress began dating in 2016, with Joe getting down on one knee and popping the question in October of 2017.
-The pair announced their engagement through their respective Instagram accounts with a matching close up shot of them holding hands and showing off Turner’s breathtaking pear-shaped ring.
+The pair announced their engagement through their respective Instagram accounts with a matching close-up shot of them holding hands and showing off Turner’s breathtaking pear-shaped ring.

 News of the ceremony may come as a surprise to many fans of the couple, as Joe himself confirmed during an appearance on The Late Late Show With James Corden that the pair would be tying the knot later this summer in a ceremony that was rumored to be taking place in Paris, France.
 It is possible that plans were changed due to the Jonas Brothers’ upcoming Happiness Begins tour, which kicks off in Miami on August 7.